fabioCollini/vagrant/README.md

 In this repository there's all you need to create a virtual machine for Virtual Box with vagrant.

-The machine you'll create it is a Xubuntu Trusty (14.04) 32 bit with installed:
+The machine you'll create it's a Xubuntu Trusty (14.04) 32 bit with installed:
 * JDK 6
 * JDK 7
 * Jenkins CI (already configured)